krasserm/krasserm.github.io/_posts/2019-03-14-bayesian-neural-networks.md

     Using TensorFlow backend.

 Our model is a neural network with two `DenseVariational` hidden layers, each having 20 units, and one `DenseVariational` output layer with one unit.
-Instead of modeling a full probability distribution $p(y \lvert \mathbf{x},\mathbf{w})$ as output of the network the output is simply the mean of the corresponding Gaussian distribution.
-In other words, we do not model aleatoric uncertainty here, only epistemic uncertainty.
+Instead of modeling a full probability distribution $p(y \lvert \mathbf{x},\mathbf{w})$ as output the network simply outputs the mean of the corresponding Gaussian distribution.
+In other words, we do not model aleatoric uncertainty here and assume it is known.
+We only model epistemic uncertainty via the `DenseVariational` layers.

 Since the training dataset has only 32 examples we train the network with all 32 examples per epoch so that the number of batches per epoch is 1.
 For other configurations, the complexity cost (`kl_loss`) must be weighted by $1/M$ as described in section 3.4 of the paper where $M$ is the number of mini-batches per epoch.